fschuhi/digital-garden-rob-burbea-publish/2020 Vajra Music/Talks/Preliminaries Regarding Voice, Movement, and Gesture - Part 2.md

 2. ordinary usages of movement/gesture/voice can be sensed with soul

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-So _if_ it wants to express and communicate through and using those aspects of being, if soul wants that, it _can_. ...
+So <i>if</i> it wants to express and communicate through and using those aspects of being, if soul wants that, it <i>can</i>. ...
 There's not something that bars those directions and domains from being ensouled, bars soul from flowing through and expressing and communicating in and through and with those aspects of our being.<br/>
 </div></div>

 ---